ColeMahlowitz/ADAU1761-Self-Boot-With-Arduino/README.md

-* please remember that, although it works, the coding convention in the provided code may not be totally sound and/or perfect; I am far from an actual firmware engineer.
+* please remember that, although it works, the coding convention in the provided sample may not be totally perfect; I am not yet a firmware engineer.